uber/Cadence-Docs/src/docs/01-get-started/01-server-installation.md

 To get started with Cadence, you need to set up three components successfully.

-* A Cadence server hosting dependencies that Cadence relis on such as Cassandra, Elastic Search, etc
+* A Cadence server hosting dependencies that Cadence relies on such as Cassandra, Elastic Search, etc
 * A Cadence domain for you workflow application
 * A Cadence worker service hosting your workflows